 10 ways to increase employee engagement with corporate wellness are also suggested in the reference quantumworkplace.com.

 How to Design Wellness Programs

 Wellness programs must be designed, keeping in view the specific situation prevailing in an organization.
-Following modus operandi is suggested to design the wellness program in your organization.
+Following modus operandi is suggested to design the wellness program to enhance employee engagement in your organization.
 Though, it is not possible in one blog alone to elucidate the salient points of “How to design the wellness program in your organization", yet a brief mention is made.
-Seve steps of doing this are:
+Seven steps of doing this are:

 1. Conduct a wellness program survey